solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/01-Self-Guided.md

     4. Activate the virtual environment.

-        !!! task "Select the appropriate command for your OS and shell from the table."
+        !!! note "Select the appropriate command for your OS and shell from the table."

             | Platform | Shell | Command to activate virtual environment |
             | -------- | ----- | --------------------------------------- |